jalv92/SnakeNN/README.md

 Big thanks to:

+Javier Lora the creator of the breain.

 Pygame, NumPy, and PyTorch for powering this beast.
-The OG Snake game for sparking our nostalgia and inspiring this AI adventure! ❤️ Ready to slither into the future?
+The OG Snake game for sparking our nostalgia, inspiring this AI adventure! ❤️ Ready to slither into the future?
 Fire up SnakeNN and let the games begin! 🍎🐍

 Happy coding, playing, and AI-ing!